 Houston is no stranger to green spaces and with many of our new projects in the area, we have an abundance of outdoor activities to enjoy in our city.
 In recent years, the city has undergone what some have called a “green space renaissance”.
 While the city was once known as nothing more than a concrete jungle, true Houstonians know how to take advantage of the fun and adventures to be found, whether it’s miles of hiking and biking trails, or sprawling city parks.
 Check out our round-up of the best free and cheap Houston outdoor activities:

 Buffalo Bayou– Multiple parks line Houston’s central waterway.
 Buffalo Bayou Park, Spotts Park, and Bayou Park line up next to each other and provide miles of hiking and biking, making this a great area for outdoor activities in Houston.
+You can also kayak through the Bayou and see the skyline from a whole new perspective.
+Right now, Buffalo Bayou Park is open, but some features remain closed for the time being, including the Lost Lake Visitor Center, Barbara Fish Daniel Nature Play Area, volleyball court, and restrooms.
 Admission to the Bayou Bend Gardens is just $7.50 for adults and free for kids 9 and younger.

 The Heights- As one of Houston’s hippest neighborhoods, you would expect plenty of parks and recreation.
 Despite its retro yet urban appeal, the area does not disappoint.
 The White Oak Bayou Greenway offers over 15 miles of green space and hike- and- bike trails.
 Stude Park, Hogg Park, and more line the green way spanning beyond the Loop.
 Visit the Bat Colony off of Waugh Drive or visit any of the other pocket parks in the neighborhood.